Dave: Not like, in a threatening way.

 - The Boy in the Plastic Bubble.
 The title character watches his crush a lot.

 - Trinity in The Matrix likes to watch Neo as he sleeps.
+This is complicated by the fact that she'd been given a prophecy by the Oracle that she'd fall in love with the One.

 - The Romantic Comedy Management was completely undermined by the fact that Steve Zahn and Jennifer Aniston's otherwise sweetly quirky relationship consisted of him stalking her across the country.